-Written by Nelson Arreguín on April 18, 2010 under Artists
+Written by Nelson Arreguín on April 18, 2010 under Live

 Coachella Day 3 After a hard night’s sleep I began my last day in the desert with Shure Endorsers Babasonicos from Argentina.
 They charmed the crowd with their bravado and stage presence.
 After their set I hung out with them and had some lunch at the catering tent backstage.
 This was to be my first actual […]

-Written by Nelson Arreguín on April 17, 2010 under Artists
+Written by Nelson Arreguín on April 17, 2010 under Live

 Coachella Day 2 After my usual stop at Starbucks and another traffic filled morning, day two started with Shure Endorsers Zoe from Mexico.
 This is one of my favorite bands.
 Their psychedelic alt-rock and spacey lyrics are really appealing to me.
 I definitely think they are one of Mexico’s best at the moment and from the […]

-Written by Nelson Arreguín on April 16, 2010 under Artists
+Written by Nelson Arreguín on April 16, 2010 under Live

 Where do I begin, on the plane?
 Nah, too boring… I’m pretty sure you all have been on one before.
 Let’s start at my arrival at the hotel behind a long line of people from as far north as Toronto, as far south as Brazil and as far east as Japan checking in the night […]